-Most mountain rescue incidents are caused by poor navigational skills, an inability to read the terrain and inappropriate navigational equipment.
-Former SAS man Phil Campion says what to do if you’re lost without a map or a compass
+Most mountain rescue incidents are caused by poor navigational skills, an inability to read the terrain and navigate without a compass or attempting to do so with inappropriate navigational equipment.
+Former SAS man Phil Campion says what to do if you’re lost without a map or a compass.

-Each year, hiking groups get lost and disorientated because they don’t know how to navigate and haven’t planned ahead.
+Each year, hiking groups get lost and disorientated because they don’t know how to navigate without a compass, or at all, and haven’t planned ahead.
 Once you’re lost, there’s a serious risk of exhaustion, which can lead to dehydration, hypothermia or death.
 Navigation is both a skill and an art that needs to be learnt and practised.

 Using a watch as a compass